 - Responsible for the conservation of RRS Discovery, one of the world’s most important ships.

 - Has in its care two Recognised Collections of National Significance, relating to RRS Discovery and polar exploration and the Dundee textile industry.

 - Offer high-quality learning activities to over 8,000 school children and 1,500 members of the local community

 - Communicate research on the collections through the exhibition and learning programmes, events, workshops, the on-line database and talks to groups and societies.

 - Run a diverse programme of temporary exhibitions at both museums

 - Constantly strive to develop and improve the galleries and interpretation within the museums to provide a stimulating and quality experience

 - Work in partnership with the museums and tourism community across Scotland

-- Provide employment valued at 50 fulltime equivalents and volunteering opportunities for many more
+- Provide employment for a staff of 59 and volunteering opportunities for 40

 - Is governed by Boards of Trustees and Directors, who bring their wide experience and skills to ensure the museums are well managed.